Integrate your app with an Azure virtual network

 There are some limitations with using regional virtual network integration:

-- The feature is available from all App Service scale units in Premium v2 and Premium v3.
-It's also available in Standard but only from newer App Service scale units.
-If you're on an older scale unit, you can only use the feature from a Premium v2 App Service plan.
-If you want to make sure you can use the feature in a Standard App Service plan, create your app in a Premium v3 App Service plan.
-Those plans are only supported on our newest scale units.
+- The feature is available from all App Service deployments in Premium v2 and Premium v3.
+It's also available in Basic and Standard tier but only from newer App Service deployments.
+If you're on an older deployment, you can only use the feature from a Premium v2 App Service plan.
+If you want to make sure you can use the feature in a Basic or Standard App Service plan, create your app in a Premium v3 App Service plan.
+Those plans are only supported on our newest deployments.
 You can scale down if you want after the plan is created.